Brand Hong Kong

 Frequently Asked Questions

-All the salaries income from your employment/office/ pension in Part 4.1.
-Please note that Box 22 must be completed.
+All the salaries income from your employment/office/pension in Part 4.1.
+Please note that Box 29 must be completed.

-The total value of the place of residence provided by your employer or associated corporation in Part 4.2.
+Report the total value of the place of residence provided by your employer or associated corporation in Part 4.2 and section 5 of the Appendix.

-Election for joint assessment by inserting a "" in Part 4.4 (applicable only if both you and your spouse had salaries income.)
+Election for joint assessment by inserting a "" in Part 4.4 (applicable only if both you and your spouse have salaries income.)

 Tax Reporting for Profits Tax (Sole Proprietorship and Partnership)